New Life Begins

 New Life Begins (卿卿日常) is a 2022 Chinese romantic comedy series starring Bai Jingting and Tian Xiwei.
-It is an adaptation of the novel Time Travel to the Daily Life of the Qing Dynasty by DuoMuMuDuo, directed by Zhao Qichen and produced by Liu Wenyang.
+It is an adaptation of the web novel Time Travel to the Daily Life of the Qing Dynasty by DuoMuMuDuo, directed by Zhao Qichen and produced by Liu Wenyang.
 The story is about Yin Zheng and Li Wei who meet unexpectedly, and embark a lively life filled with dynamic situations.
 On 10 November 2022, it premiered on IQIYI.
 It sets record by achieving the fastest 10,000 'Popularity Heat Index' on iQIYI.

 On 17 April 2023, the series was aired on Hong Kong TVB Jade channel under the title "Blind Date in XinChuan".

 Plot

 Due to a political marriage, girls from all over Ji Chuan gathered in Xinchuan.
 Yin Zheng, the Sixth Young Lord of Xinchuan, who lives a low-key life, and Li Wei, who hopes to fail in this political marriage and return to her hometown, unexpectedly meet.
 Together, they begin a new life full of varied and enjoyable experiences.
 As Yin Zheng enters the government, they gradually find they share similar tastes and feelings.
 They experience daily life together, sharing meals and seasons, and grow alongside other siblings with distinct personalities and destinies, creating a warm and vibrant story of life within the large Xinchuan family.